ACASADOEMULADOR/Windroid-emu/README.md

 ![MiceWine Logo](logo.png "MiceWine Logo")

-### MiceWine Emulator
+### Windroid Emulator

-MiceWine is a project that aims to run Windows applications and games on Android smartphones.
+Windroid is a project that aims to run Windows applications and games on Android smartphones.

 It uses a customized build of Wine compiled for Android and Box64 to run in the best possible way.